Experiment Requirement Information

 See "Important Dates to Remember" for prescreening dates.

-If you choose to participate in prescreening, you must do so between January 20, 2015 and February 6, 2015.
+If you choose to participate in prescreening, you must do so between July 14, 2015 until July 22, 2015.
 Please try to do it earlier during this timeframe to avoid overloading the server.

 Please try to complete the prescreening in one sitting as it will not save your work.